Dayry/yelp-camp/README.md

 ## Description

 Allows users to sign up, and add/edit/remove their own campgrounds and comments.
-Application uses Node, Express,and MongoDB.
+Application uses Node, Express, and MongoDB.

 ## Getting Started (Place holder below this line)